 They say that there is a huge connection between the brain and writing something by hand.
 Writing by hand somehow, to me, inspires creativity.
 It’s almost like drawing.
 I think it improves memory.
 Have you ever found that if you write something down so you don’t forget it, you remember it, without having to look at the note?

-Think of a signature.
+Or think of a signature, even.
 Is it not a true expression of person?
+The most personal representation of themselves.
 One’s name written in their own hand.
 One’s name bonded to a birthday card for their beloved or to a contract that will launch their career.
-I know keyboard skills are crucial, but isn’t it sad to think of the dashing, up and coming young businessman who must print his name, because he cannot write.
+I know keyboard skills are crucial, but isn’t it sad to think of the dashing, up and coming young businessman who must almost print his name, because he has not learned to write.

 I have not even raised calligraphy, handwriting analysis or letter writing, yet.
 Or stationery and journals, or fountain pens and ink.
 And I will leave it here, for now, and say “Long live longhand!”

 What do you say?
 Are you a fan of hand writing?
+What was the last hand written letter you received?
 Share your thoughts in the comments below.